New Mexico congressional election tests Democrats' dominance - WTMJ

 Democratic state Rep. Melanie Stansbury has aligned her campaign closely with initiatives from the White House on pandemic relief, infrastructure spending and interventions to slow climate change.

+“Everything is on the line, from the well-being of our communities to the majority in the House and our ability to carry out the president’s agenda,” Stanbury told The Associated Press on Tuesday.

+GOP state Sen. Mark Moores’ campaign to flip the seat held by Democrats since 2009 has highlighted concerns about crime in Albuquerque and has painted his Democratic opponent as a progressive with a radical agenda to defund traditional police agencies.
+In the final days of campaigning, Moores highlighted his support for gun rights and outrage over Albuquerque’s 50th homicide of the year.

-Responding to Moores, Stansbury says she’s corralled tax dollars for police initiatives as a legislator, but also believes policing reforms are needed to address systematic racism in the U.S.
+Responding to Moores regarding public safety, Stansbury says she has corralled tax dollars for police initiatives as a legislator, but also believes policing reforms are needed to address systematic racism in the U.S.

+Registered Democrats slightly outnumbered Republicans at the polls on Election Day as of 2 p.m., state election regulators announced.
+Unaffiliated and minor-party voters accounted for 14% of ballots.

-Registered Democrats led early in-person voting that ended Saturday as well as absentee balloting — casting roughly six out of 10 ballots prior to Election Day.
+Democrats dominated early in-person voting that ended Saturday as well as early absentee balloting — casting nearly six out of 10 ballots prior to Election Day.

 Far fewer voters were likely to participate overall than in 2020, a record-setting year for voting in the 1st District.